100+ TRAVEL APPS FOR WAYFARERS

 Affiliate disclaimer: This page contains affiliate links and will deliver a small commission (at no extra cost to you) if you purchase through the links presented.
 Meredith San Diego only recommends products and services, however, which she genuinely supports and utilizes for her travels.

-I squeal in pain as the thought of seriously injuring myself hiking the Lares Trek trail sets in.
-I try to use my hands to break the fall as my toosh smashes into the earth and rocks.
+I squeal in pain as the thought of seriously injuring myself this far into hiking the Lares Trek trail sets in.
+I try to use my hands to break the fall as my toosh smashes into the wet earth and rocks.

-I’m positive I sprained my wrist and tweaked my knee as I’m lying on the muddy surface.
+Sitting on the muddy surface, I’m positive I sprained my wrist and tweaked the old injury in my knee.
 I’m staring at the overcast sky doubting the decision to partake in this trek with every inch of my being.
 I glance to my right to see that my blue water tumbler has survived another bad crash in one piece.

 Big Blue has been with me through it all

-Removing my day pack, I place it under the tarp with the others and slowly make my way to the lunch tent.
-Sitting, slowly, trying to avoid the side of my ass that’s surely got a bruise the length of California on it, and sip on my hot coca tea.
+Removing my day pack, I place it under the tarp with the others and eventually reach the lunch tent.
+Sitting, slowly, trying to avoid the side of my ass that’s surely got a bruise the length of California on it, I sip on my hot cocoa tea.

 I exercise my hand, stretching it open and closed to test the validity of the sprain.
 The last two of us have made it down the trail so the team begins lunch service.
 We’ve got another two hours to go today, all downhill, to base camp.
 My knee screams at the thought of the inevitable pressure of a downward climb.